-FY2023 Targets Performance in FY2023 Status in FY2023 Energy and Emissions Management Maintain and achieve BCA Green Mark on all currently certified properties 12 All existing properties are BCA Green Mark certified - International Building: BCA Green Mark (GoldPlus) - The Concourse: BCA Green Mark (Platinum) • Reduce GHG emission 13 intensity by 1% from the baseline year FY2018 GHG intensity for Scope 2 in FY2023 was 22.77 kgCO 2 e/m 2 and it was a reduction of 9.8% from the baseline year FY2018.
-(FY2018: 25.25 kgCO 2 e/m 2) Water Management Maintain water intensity levels within a 5% range from the baseline year FY2018 Water intensity was 0.87 m 3 /m 2 for FY2023.
-It was 10.3% lower than the baseline year FY2018.
-(FY2018: 0.97 m 3 /m 2) •
+FY2024 Targets Performance in FY2024 Status in FY2024 Energy and Emissions Management Maintain and achieve BCA Green Mark on our certified properties 15 All existing properties are BCA Green Mark certified International Building: BCA Green Mark (GoldPlus) The Concourse: BCA Green Mark (Platinum) Met Reduce GHG emissions 16 intensity by 1% from the baseline year FY2018 GHG intensity for Scope 2 in FY2024 was 23.50 kgCO 2 e/m 2 and it was a reduction of 6.9% from the baseline year FY2018 (FY2018: 25.25 kgCO 2 e/m 2) Met Water Management Maintain water intensity levels within a 5% range from the baseline year FY2018 Water intensity was 0.92 m 3 /m 2 for FY2024.
+It was 5.1% lower than the baseline year FY2018 (FY2018: 0.97 m 3 /m 2) Met

-FY2024 Targets Energy and Emissions Management Maintain and achieve BCA Green Mark on all currently certified properties Reduce GHG emission intensity by 1% from the baseline year FY2018 Water Management Maintain water intensity levels within a 5% range from the baseline year FY2018
+Targets Short-term Targets (FY2025) Medium-term Targets (FY2026 - FY2030) Long-term Targets (Beyond FY2030) Energy and Emissions Manage ement Maintain BCA Green Mark on our certified properties √ √ √ Reduce GHG emissions intensity by 1% from the baseline year FY2018 √ √ √ Water Management Maintain water intensity levels within a 5% range from the baseline year FY2018 √ √ √ Waste Management Strive to minimise waste generation √ √ √

-3 BUILDING AND FACILITIES MANAGEMENT
+BUILDING AND FACILITIES MANAGEMENT

 The Group strives to provide our tenants and customers with a comfortable experience at our properties as the management of our buildings to visitors and services rendered to our tenants are crucial to the success of our business.
-In building maintenance, we conduct periodic mechanical and electrical maintenance services, pest control and cleaning as well as landscaping services to ensure our buildings are well-maintained for our tenant's business operations.
+In building maintenance, we conduct periodic mechanical and electrical maintenance services, pest control and cleaning, as well as landscaping services to ensure our buildings are well-maintained for our tenant's business operations.
 In maintaining the building's structural integrity, cyclical inspection of the building structure is conducted by engineers engaged every five years, in compliance with building regulations.
-Our buildings are regularly assessed for compliance with the latest safety standards.
-Additional safety and health measure conducted by the Group includes annual fire and safety drills.
-We aim to ensure an immediate response and action to tenant feedback on potential health and safety concerns.
+All our buildings are regularly assessed for compliance with the latest safety standards.
+Additional safety and health measures conducted by the Group include annual fire and safety drills.
+We aim to ensure an immediate response and action to feedback from our tenants or visitors on potential health and safety concerns.

-There are two properties, namely The Concourse and International Building that are certified with BCA Green Mark.
+15 There are two properties, namely The Concourse and International Building that are certified with BCA Green Mark.